atsushi729/laravel_foodie/README.md

 ## Description

 "foodie" is C2C online marketplace with laravel.
 The purpose of this application is to stop food wasting in paticular places and these food shoud be delivered to needy people.
 In this application, you can sell your vegetables, fish, meat and sweets.
 Of course, you can buy these one with low price.

 ## Demo

-<p>this is a foodie's top page.
-Even if you did't login, you can check what items you can buy or sell. when you buy or sell something, you need to login this site.</p>
+<p>This is a foodie's top page.
+Even if you did't login, you can check what items you can buy or sell.
+When you what to buy or sell something you produce, you need to login this site.
+However, you can register easily</p>
-<p>i set up test user account, so you can test selling procedure  and buying procedure as a test user.</p>
+<p>I set up test user account, so you can test selling procedure and buying procedure as a test user.</p>

 <img width="915" alt="スクリーンショット 2021-02-24 14 23 44" src="https://user-images.githubusercontent.com/75428655/108952287-915a5180-76ac-11eb-8102-18bab047a86b.png">

-<p>once you click items, you will move to item detail page. in this page, you can leave comments to convey you gratitude for item producer.</p>
+<p>Once you click items, you will move to item detail page.
+In this page, you can leave comments to convey you gratitude for item producer.
+Moreover, if you click the link item producer, you can move to </p>

 <img width="760" alt="スクリーンショット 2021-02-24 11 30 33" src="https://user-images.githubusercontent.com/75428655/108952800-818f3d00-76ad-11eb-9d00-8079f152c6a4.png">